espressif/esp-idf/docs/en/api-guides/partition-tables.rst

   ota_1,    0,    ota_1,  0x210000, 1M,

 * There are now three app partition definitions.
 The type of the factory app (at 0x10000) and the next two "OTA" apps are all set to "app", but their subtypes are different.
-* There is also a new "ota data" slot, which holds the data for OTA updates.
+* There is also a new "otadata" slot, which holds the data for OTA updates.
 The bootloader consults this data in order to know which app to execute.
 If "ota data" is empty, it will execute the factory app.

 Creating Custom Tables
 ----------------------